Ong Teck Chin

 Ong Teck Chin (王德进 (王德進, Wáng Déjìn, Ông Tek-chìn); born 1949) is a Singaporean educator.
-He was formerly the Principal/CEO of Anglo-Chinese School, and resident warden of its boarding school.
-He is now currently the Principal of Singapore International School of Bangkok Sixth Form.
+He was formerly the Principal of Anglo-Chinese School (Independent), and resident warden of its boarding school.
+He was the Principal of Singapore International School of Bangkok Sixth Form.

 Education

 Ong is an alumnus of Raffles Institution and graduated from the National University of Singapore in 1972 with a Bachelor of Science (with honours) in chemistry.
 He went on to earn his Doctor of Philosophy in clinical biochemistry at the University of Oxford in 1975 under a Rhodes Scholarship.

 Career

 Ong became a physiology lecturer at the Faculty of Medicine of the National University of Singapore (NUS) from 1975 till 1991.
 While lecturing in the NUS, he concurrently held the position of Vice-Principal in ACS(I) from 1988 until 1994, when he was appointed Principal.

 Ong has published papers in international journals on exercise physiology, sports ergonomics and fitness assessments as well as research papers on education.
 During his reservist days in the Singapore Armed Forces, he received a Merit Award for his essay Discipline and Control in the Military, submitted for the 1989 Chief of General Staff Annual Essay Competition.

 In addition, Ong was the chairman of the Broadcast, Publications & Arts Appeal Advisory Committee (BPAAC), one of the committees that advised the Government of Singapore on censorship issues.
 He was also an executive committee member of the now-defunct Singapore Centre for Teaching Thinking, established in 1998 at the National Institute of Education, as part of the Thinking Schools Learning Nation initiative launched by Senior Minister Goh Chok Tong in 1997.
 Ong is recognised as a Solemniser of Marriages by the Registry of Marriages, Singapore.

 Ong was appointed Principal of Anglo-Chinese School (Independent) in 1994 when his predecessor, Lawrence Chia, stepped down after six years.
 Ong's appointment was initially controversial, as he was a former student of Raffles Institution, a rival school.

 During his tenure as principal, ACS(I) gained the Singapore Quality Award and the Singapore Quality Class in recognition of administrative and educational excellence.
 Singapore Quality Class (SQC) is the certification for the overall business excellence standard, and the Singapore Quality Award (SQA) is conferred on organisations that demonstrate the highest standards of business excellence.
 The school received many other awards, such as the School Excellence Award (an award for academic excellence), the School Distinction Award, the Best Practice Awards and many awards at the Odyssey of the Mind (OM) World Finals.
 Ong also serves as the Odyssey of the Mind Singapore Tournament Director.